ywen407/books-futures-explained/src/0_background_information.md

 When we call `timer(200)` in the sample above, we get back a promise in the state `pending`.

-Since promises are re-written as state machines they also enable an even better syntax which allows us to write our last example like this:
+Since promises are re-written as state machines, they also enable an even better syntax which allows us to write our last example like this:

 ```js, ignore